pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-27-velanidia-elafonisos-rounding-cape-maleas.md

 {{< image src="IMG_6835.jpg" alt="A tug, a barge and Vite & Rêves" ratio="3x2" >}}

 We figured, why not?
-The kids had been on the boat the whole day before, so there little hyperactive bodies needed the exercise like a desert island castaway needs fresh coconuts.
+The kids had been on the boat the whole day before, so their little hyperactive bodies needed the exercise like a desert island castaway needs fresh coconuts.

 {{< two-images src1="IMG_6843.jpg" alt1="Climbing!" src2="IMG_6849.jpg" alt2="Rusty machinery!">}}